atomicarchitects/atomicarchitects.github.io/index.md

   <img id="rand_oct" src="assets/img/rand_oct_spharm.png" align="left">
 </div>

-The Atomic Architects works at the intersection of physics, geometry, and machine learning to design algorithms that aid in the understanding and design of physical systems.
+The Atomic Architects work at the intersection of physics, geometry, and machine learning to design algorithms that aid in the understanding and design of physical systems.

 <font color="#6B148B">We are looking for postdoctoral researchers, graduate students, and undergraduate students interested in working on first-principles machine learning and its applications to the physical sciences.
 Please reach out to Prof. Smidt at tsmidt@mit.edu with your CV if interested in joining the Atomic Architects.</font>